Sunpill/Sunpill.github.io/index.md

 # About me

-I graduated from Hanyang University, Department of Mathematics and am pursuing a Ph.D. degree in applied mathematics at the same university.
-From July 2018, I'm a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
-From January 2023 to January 2024, I was [ARAP](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme) scholar at A*STAR and am advised by Khin Mi Mi Aung and Tan Yong Kiam.
-My main research interests include secure AI, deep-learning algorithm, and cryptography.
+I received my B.S. in Mathematics from Hanyang University and will receive my Ph.D. in Applied Mathematics from the same institution in February 2026.
+Since July 2018, I have been a member of the [Cryptology & Algorithm Lab](https://cryptology-algorithm-lab.github.io/), where I was advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).

+From January 2023 to January 2024, I was an [ARAP](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme) scholar at [A*STAR Institute for Infocomm Research](https://www.a-star.edu.sg/i2r), working under the supervision of Dr. Khin Mi Mi Aung and Dr. Tan Yong Kiam.

+My research focuses on the security and vulnerability analysis of metric-learning–based recognition systems, including biometric and vision–language models.
+My work spans adversarial attacks, biometric template protection, and related detection tasks, with an emphasis on both theoretical foundations and practical deployment.

 # News